USEPA/CMAQ/DOCS/Tutorials/CMAQ_Benchmark.md

 #### Configure the CMAQ build environment

 *1.* By default, this script will copy configuration, build and run scripts from the repo.
-An arbitrary folder can be selected by the user by modifying the `CMAQ_HOME` variable in extract_scripts.csh.
+An arbitrary folder can be selected by the user by modifying the `CMAQ_HOME` variable in config_cmaq.csh.

 *2.* Install the CMAQ libraries and specify their location in the config_cmaq.csh script.